 We stayed at the Pyramid Lake Resort, which is just a few minutes outside of the town of Jasper, situated on the beautiful Pyramid Lake.
 The resort offers some of the best winter activities and things to do in Jasper.
 From snowshoeing to cross-country skiing, and fat biking to sleigh rides; all of these can be found right at the Pyramid Lake Resort.

 And after a long day of outdoor activities, what better way to relax and warm up than a sauna or dip in the outdoor hot tub.
 During the winter, the onsite Pines Restaurant has locally inspired meals on weekends, though it is recommended that you make a reservation in advance!
-Our stay was mid-week so unfortunately, we did not get to try the Pines Restaurant this time.

 The Next Trip Top 5 Tips for Things to Do in Jasper in Winter